archlinuxarm/PKGBUILDs/extra/nginx/README.md

-Taking the incompatibility into account, dynamic module packages should depend on the exact nginx version used during compilation to avoid breakage after a systen upgrade in case a rebuild has been missed.
+Taking the incompatibility into account, dynamic module packages should depend on the exact nginx version used during compilation to avoid breakage after a system upgrade in case a rebuild has been missed.
 To achieve this, the dynamic module packages should `makedepends` on `nginx` as well as in their respective `package()` function add a `depends` on the precise `nginx` version: